-- M 1.1 Managers must ensure that all stock-keepers: - a) have access to a copy of the current version of the 'RSPCA welfare standards for laying hens' - b) are familiar with its content - c) understand and apply its content in their specific areas of responsibility. - M 1.2\ Managers must ensure that pullets are raised and transported to the standards as set out in the 'RSPCA welfare standards for pullets (laying hens)'. - M 1.2.1 \ Managers must ensure that all hens are killed in accordance with the slaughter/killing standards set out in the 'RSPCA welfare standards for laying hens' (see Slaughter/killing section). - M 1.3 Managers must ensure that: - a) the names of all staff employed who are responsible for the welfare of the birds are identified - b) all stock-keepers have completed relevant and adequate training (including any in-house training) prior to being given responsibility for the welfare of birds and can satisfy the RSPCA Assured Assessor and RSPCA Farm Livestock Officer of their competence in practical circumstances. - M 1.4 Records relating to M 1.3 must be kept.
+- M 2.1 Managers must ensure that all stock-keepers: - a) have access to a copy of the current version of the RSPCA welfare standards for laying hens - b) are familiar with its content - c) understand and apply its content in their specific areas of responsibility. - M 2.2 Managers must ensure that pullets are raised and transported to the standards as set out in the RSPCA welfare standards for pullets (laying hens). - M 2.2.1 Managers must ensure that all hens are killed in accordance with the slaughter/killing standards set out in the RSPCA welfare standards for laying hens (see Slaughter/killing section). - M 2.3 Managers must ensure that: - a) the names of all staff employed who are responsible for the welfare of the birds are identified - all stock-keepers have completed relevant and adequate training (including any in-house training) prior to being given responsibility for the welfare of birds and can satisfy the certification scheme assessor of their competence in practical circumstances. - M 2.4 Records relating to M 2.3 must be kept.